Safeway: International expansion

-The company expanded into Canada in 1929 with 127 stores (which became Canada Safeway Limited and which was sold to Sobeys in 2013); into the United Kingdom in 1962 (which became Safeway plc); into Australia in 1963 (which became Safeway Australia); and into West Germany in 1964.
+The company expanded into Canada in 1929 with 127 stores (which became Canada Safeway Limited and which was sold to Sobeys in 2013), into the United Kingdom in 1962 (which became Safeway plc), into Australia in 1963 (which became Safeway Australia), and into West Germany in 1964.
 The company also has operations in Saudi Arabia and Kuwait in a licensing and management agreement with the Tamimi Group during the 1980s.
 In 1981, it acquired 49% of Mexican retailer Casa Ley.

 Safeway usually achieved international expansion by acquiring one or more small chains in a given country.
 It expanded into Saudi Arabia and Kuwait, however, through a joint venture.
 This initial nucleus of stores received Safeway systems and technology and then expanded organically.
 International chains acquired include:

 1940s–1970s

 In 1941, Marion B. Skaggs retired from the Safeway board of directors.

 In 1947, the company's sales exceeded $1 billion for the first time.
 By 1951, total sales had reached nearly $1.5 billion.
 The company adopted the S logo, which it still uses, in 1962.

 In 1955, Robert A. Magowan became Chairman of the Board of Safeway.
 Magowan had married Charles Merrill's daughter, Doris.
 Magowan also assumed the title of President in 1956.
-He remained President until 1968, and a member of the board until 1978.
-In 1966, Robert A Magowan brought his star Meat Processing Plant Manager, Michael F. Concannon to Oakland to become the Head of Meat Processing in North America.
+He remained president until 1968 and a member of the board until 1978.
+In 1966, Robert A Magowan brought his star meat processing plant manager, Michael F. Concannon, to Oakland to become the Head of Meat Processing in North America.
 He retired in 1978 as well.
 Mike was instrumental in opening the Stockton plant.
-The Wichita plant and Meat Processing in Canada began in the 1970s.
+The Wichita plant and meat processing in Canada began in the 1970s.

-In 1959, Safeway opened its first store in the new state of Alaska—the first major food retailer to enter that market.
+In 1959, Safeway opened its first store in the new state of Alaska – the first major food retailer to enter that market.
 The company opened three stores in Anchorage and one in Fairbanks over the next several years.
 The store in downtown Fairbanks was built on the site of a red-light district, known as The Line, which operated for close to a half century.
 Most of these stores were in buildings constructed by Anchorage real estate developer Wally Hickel, who later became governor of Alaska and U.S. Secretary of the Interior.

-Also in 1959, the firm also opened the first "marina-style" store on the Marina in San Francisco.
-Hundreds of stores in this barrel-vaulted-roof style opened during the next decade.
+Also in 1959, designed by architects Wurster, Bernardi & Emmons, the firm also opened the first "marina-style" store on the Marina in San Francisco.